NFFT/nfft/README.md

   Stefan Kunis           <stefan.kunis@math.uos.de>
   Jens Keiner            <jens@nfft.org>>

-If you find NFFT3 useful, we would be delighted to hear about what application you are using NFFT3 for!
+If you find NFFT useful, we would be delighted to hear about what application you are using NFFT for!

 Legal Information & Credits
 ---------------------------
-Copyright (c) 2002, 2015 Jens Keiner, Stefan Kunis, Daniel Potts
+Copyright (c) 2002, 2016 Jens Keiner, Stefan Kunis, Daniel Potts

 This software was written by Jens Keiner, Stefan Kunis and Daniel Potts.
 It was developed at the Mathematical Institute, University of